kriszyp/alkali/README.md

 ```
 Again, we can also use a variable that contains an array as the content to drive the list.
 When using a variable, the child elements will reactively be added, removed, or updated as the variable is modified in the future.

+## Alkali Element API

+Any element constructor that is derived from Alkali's `Element` module has the following static methods/properties:
+* create(...elementArguments) - Creates a new element instance
+* extend(...elementArguments) - Creates a new element constructor
+* property(name) - Returns a generalized variable for the property of elements of this class
+* for(subject) - Gets an instance of the element for the given subject
+* children - This an array of the children (constructors, variables, or elements) that will be constructed on instantiation

+And DOM elements created from Alkali constructors have the following methods/properties on the instances (in addition to the standard DOM API, since these are standard DOM elements):
+* append(...children) - Creates new child elements of this element.
+This can take standard alkali arguments for children (constructors, variables, elements, etc.)
+* inputEvents - This is an array of events types to listen for when a variable is connected to an input's value.
+By default this is `['change']`.

 ## EcmaScript Generator Support